chenlifeng283/Some_important_notes/README.md

 # Some_important_notes
 ## Take notes of something useful thing <br />
-     -how to use Github?
+- how to use Github?
-     -be continued
+- be continued